 Can I still keep my number if I'm moving to a SIM Only deal?

 Yes, the same process applies.
 If you move from one network to another then you need to ask your old network for a PAC code, and give it to your new network within 30 days.
 Your new network will port your mobile number over to your new SIM.
 If you're keeping the same mobile phone but changing networks, remember to check if your handset is locked to your existing network.
-Take a look at our SIM only page for more information.

 Can I still keep my number if I've already moved to a new network and forgot to ask for the PAC beforehand?